Lyon museum guide

 Old Lyon and Fourvière history day

-2. Take lunch in the Vieux Lyon area or climb slowly toward Fourvière.
+2. Take lunch in the traboule-heavy old town or climb slowly toward Fourvière rather than crossing the whole city.

-3. Finish with Lugdunum and the Roman theatres.
+3. Finish with Lugdunum and the Roman theatres before late-day fatigue.

 How Artiou fits a Lyon visit